Orion-Artemis/Multi-Classification-Sentiment-Analysis/README.md

     pip install -r requirements.txt
     ```

 3. Ensure you have the pre-trained BERT model files in the `./bert_emotion_classifier` directory.
+You can download the model from Kaggle: https://www.kaggle.com/models/omlande/bert-multiclass-classification-sentiment-analysis

 ## Usage